Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 It is sometimes necessary to manually download the submission or its feedback.
 These can both be separately downloaded using the :fa:`download` button.
 The assignment can be downloaded as archive.
-An overview of all feedback, including line feedback, linter comments and general grade and feedback can be download as plain text file.
+An overview of all feedback, including inline feedback, linter comments and general grade and feedback can be download as plain text file.

 .. note:: Make sure pop-ups from CodeGrade are allowed in your browser if downloading fails.